fractalide/fractalide/nodes/README.md

 ```
 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex15.png)

-`Array ports` are used when the number of ports are unknown at `Agent` development time, but known when the `Agent` is used in an `Subgraph`.
+`Array ports` are used when the number of ports are unknown at `Agent` development time, but known when the `Agent` is used in a `Subgraph`.
 The `adder` `Agent` demonstrates this well, it has an `array input port` which allows `Subgraph` developers to choose how many integers they want to add together.
 It really doesn't make sense to implement an adder with two simple input ports then be constrained when you need to add three numbers together.

 #### Hierarchical naming:
 ``` nix